Position: Quantum Kernel Machines Should Move Beyond Scalar-Valued Kernels to Realize Their Potential: Moving Beyond Scalar-Valued to Operator-Valued Quantum Kernels

 The state $\eta_1$ is then obtained by measuring the ancilla qubit in the state $\ket0$, i.e.,

 The input feature matrix $\sigma_X^{x,z}$ is obtained in the register $X$ after measuring the subsystem $Z$ by partial tracing $\eta_1$:

-Once we have prepared the feature matrix \eqref{eq:sigmaxz}, we can proceed with the evaluation of the operator valued kernel.
+Once we have prepared the feature matrix \eqref{eq:sigmaxz}, we can proceed with the evaluation of the operator-valued kernel.
 First, entanglement between $X$ and $Y$ is introduced by a non-separable unitary $U$, giving the state $\eta_2$:

 The evaluation of the operator-valued kernel is then obtained by measuring the register $X$ of $\eta_2$: